wavemaker/docs/docs/developing-with-agents/aira-agents/marketplace-agent.md

 **Marketplace artifacts** are versioned, reusable components published to the WaveMaker Marketplace.
 These artifacts encapsulate proven functionality that developers incorporate into projects without rebuilding from scratch.

-Artifacts include Prefabs (UI components), Connectors (backend integrations), WMX Components (React Native components), and Design Systems (design tokens).
+Artifacts can be Prefabs (UI components), Connectors (backend integrations), WMX Components (Light weight React Native components), and Design Systems (design tokens).

 Each artifact includes: